 Note

-Click here to download the full example code or to run this example in your browser via Binder
+Go to the end to download the full example code. or to run this example in your browser via Binder

-This example showcases how to plot an inferred 3-d structure output by PASTIS using matplotlib.
+This example showcases how to plot an inferred 3D structure output by PASTIS using matplotlib.

 import numpy as np